The Wild & Spontaneous Beer Tour

 Wild & Spontaneous Beer Tour Itinerary • 2018

-Day Three, Sun., April 22 • Bruges Get ready for a marathon day of beer hunting.
+Day Three, Sun., April 29 • Aalst Get ready for a marathon day of beer hunting.
 Today we shift gears, adjust our palates and attend the famous Rondje Rood Bruin, which is a special open-house event that is organized in even years by the four brewers of the authentic West Flanders (Flemish) red-brown beers: Omer Vander Ghinste (Formerly Bockor), The Brabandere (Formerly Bavik), Rodenbach and Verhaeghe, brewers of the famous Duchesse de Bourgogne.
 Food will be available at some of these breweries and lunch is on your own.
 Tonight we have dinner at one of the most famous lambic cafe/restaurants in the region.
 It is known for having one of the best kitchens in Belgium.
 With a great menu, extensive beer list and comfortable atmosphere, it is sure to please.
-Afterward, we continue on to nearby Bruges, which will be our home for the next three nights.
-We were originally going to base in Aalst, but a large conference during this time caused us to change plans, which turns out to be a bonus, because Bruges is beautiful, full of great beer cafes and you cannot spend too much time in Bruges.
+Afterward, we continue on to nearby Aalst, which will be our home for the next three nights.
 (Breakfast & dinner)

-Day Four, Mon., April 23 • Bruges Today we visit De Cam with blender Karel Goddeau and then have lunch at one of my favorite nearby beer cafes, featuring Karel's beers.
+Day Four, Mon., April 30 • Aalst Today we visit De Cam with blender Karel Goddeau and then have lunch at one of my favorite nearby beer cafes, featuring Karel's beers.
 The afternoon, we trek a short distance to the village of Beersel and Oude Beersel Geuzestekerij (geuze blender) for a tour and tasting.
-Upon our return to Bruges the evening is free to discover its many beer cafes.
+Upon our return to Aaslt the evening is free to discover its many beer cafes.
 Dinner is on your own.
 (Breakfast & lunch)

-Day Six, Wed., April 25 • Bruges Breakfast at your leisure, concludes our grand tour and you say your goodbyes to your new beer friends and figure out how to carefully pack the dozens of bottles of fine Belgian beer you have somehow amassed.
-A quick and direct train (Approx. 1-1/2 hr.) is available to BRU airport and Brussels rail stations for those heading home and those continuing on your own in Europe.
+Day Six, Wed., May 2 • Aalst Breakfast at your leisure, concludes our grand tour and you say your goodbyes to your new beer friends and figure out how to carefully pack the dozens of bottles of fine Belgian beer you have somehow amassed.
+A quick and direct train (Approx. 30-45 Min.) is available to BRU airport and Brussels rail stations for those heading home and those continuing on your own in Europe.
 (Breakfast)

 A BEER IS BORN